Riverside Country Park: Eastcourt Meadows and country park creation

 In 1997, Medway Council began purchasing areas of land for inclusion in Riverside Country Park, including Eastcourt Wood, Marsh Field, Mariner’s Field, Bloors Wharf, Bloors Field, and Motney Field.
 Work was then started to remove buildings, scrap and pollution from Bloors Wharf for the new park.

 Facilities

 This park is maintained by Medway Council.
-It has a visitor centre (with cafe, toilets and information point) in the main car park, along Lower Rainham Road.
+It has car parks and a visitor centre with a cafe, toilets and information point.
+The park has accessible viewpoints over the North Kent Marshes beside the River Medway.

 The Saxon Shore Way (long distance path) leads along the coast through the park, between Upchurch and Gillingham.

-National Cycle Route 1 leads along the Saxon Shore Way through the park as well.
+National Cycle Route 1 follows the Saxon Shore Way through the park.

-The park offers good and accessible viewpoints to look out over the North Kent Marshes beside the River Medway.

-The park also is acreddited with a Green Flag Award by Natural England.
+The park is accredited with a Green Flag Award by Natural England.